We ask that employers adhere to the following recruitment policies.

 ‘Blind’ Position Postings

-Employers must use valid contact information, including an organizational email account when registering for an ECCONNECT account.
+Employers must use valid contact information, including an organizational email account when registering for a Handshake account.
 Use of a personal email (Yahoo, Hotmail, Gmail, etc.) may cause a delay or rejection.
 Please call (630) 617-3190 with any questions.

 Franchise, Independent Contractor, Multi-Level Marketing